How Reiki helps

 A number of peer-reviewed studies suggest Reiki’s positive effects on anxiety, stress, sleep and pain together with an increase in the sense of wellbeing.
 Reiki’s use as an integrated therapy in hospital and hospice settings has increased, both for staff and for patients, in the UK and in other countries including the USA.
 Medical staff have trained privately in Reiki and may use it for themselves for stress reduction, as a key benefit is that Reiki can be self-administered.

 Reiki is well suited to the work and time pressures of medical staff.
 As a therapy as it can be sent remotely, so you won’t lose time travelling to appointments.
 It can also be sent at a convenient hour of the day or evening to fit around long shifts while recipients rest or even sleep.
-With Reiki Medic-Care we also have teams of up to eight people, helping to increase the ‘dose’ and decrease the time required in treatment.
+With Reiki Medic-Care we also have a team of practitioners assigned to treat you personally.
+In recognition of your time restrictions, this helps to increase the ‘dose’ while decreasing the time required in each treatment. treatment.

 Reiki can be a hands on or distant therapy